2sic/2sxc/ToSIC_SexyContent/Docs-Generator/concepts/cms/inner-content.md

 ---
 # Concept: Inner Content 2.0

-## Purpose / Description
 Inner Content is the feature to place content-blocks (apps or common content-items) _inside_ another content-item.

 There are two common scenarios for this:

 1. Apps with list/details views, with a **feature rich details-view**.
 For example: a blog, which lets the editor add galleries and other apps into each blog-post.
 This is called a [mashup app](https://en.wikipedia.org/wiki/Mashup_(web_application_hybrid)) as it mixes apps together
-2. Apps which **wrap** other content/apps, for example an [accordion-app][accordion] which lets the editor add further content-blocks or apps into each collapsing segment.
+2. Apps which **wrap** other content/apps, for example an [accordion-app](xref:App.Accordion) which lets the editor add further content-blocks or apps into each collapsing segment.

 ## Basic Concept
 _Inner Content_ links other content-blocks (apps, content) to a _Content Item_, allowing the template to then show this inner content where it wants to.